Skip to content

 --selector - Label selector for worker pods (required)

---service-discovery-namespace default Kubernetes namespace to watch
+--service-discovery-namespace (all namespaces) Kubernetes namespace to watch

---service-discovery-port 8000 Port to use for worker connections
+--service-discovery-port 80 Port to use for worker connections

 Label Selectors